-Even if you’ve spent years with your partner and feel like you’ve fallen into a toxic routine, I’m here to guide you through with what to do.
+Even if you’ve spent years with your partner and feel like you’ve fallen into a toxic routine, we're here to guide you through with what to do.
 Are you still in love with your partner despite what he puts you through and how he makes you feel?
 Discover how you can get out of your toxic relationship and find happiness once again.

 3 Signs of a toxic relationship